 Cafe Justo (Just Coffee) is a coffee cooperative in Agua Prieta that is helping Mexican coffee growers find a market for their produce.
 We’re pleased to offer Just Coffee for sale on Sunday mornings, to support this ministry of Frontera de Cristo (a Presbyterian border ministry) and Catholic Relief Services.

 Trinity Presbyterian Women hold several workshops each year to cut, stitch, glue and stuff teddy bears.
 Named after a young member of Trinity who was killed in a car accident, Ryan’s Bears provide security and comfort to children from abusive environments.

-As part of Wednesday Nite Alive!, there is a hands-on service project anyone can take part in.
+As part of our Wednesday night program, there is a hands-on service project anyone can take part in.
 We’ve made beads for Ben’s Bells, tied fleece blankets for Project Linus, read books to children at Hospitality House, assembled hygiene kits, emergency food packs, school supply bags, and more.